bmidi/newhaven.bike/README.md

-## Welcome to GitHub Pages
+## Welcome to New Haven Bike Related Stuff Repository

-You can use the [editor on GitHub](https://github.com/bmidi/newhaven.bike/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Please checkout the 'test' branch and submit your pull request to add high quality information to this website and it will be reviewed.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Thank you.

 ### Markdown